Oral cavity tumors—a look inside the mouth can provide clarity

 Epulides

 Epulides are also known as gum tumors and are benign growths that develop from the cells of the gums and periodontium.
-These cauliflower-like growths occur individually or in larger quantities, grow slowly, and do not metastasize (spread).
+These cauliflower-like growths occur individually or in larger numbers, grow slowly, and do not metastasize (=spread).
 Boxers are particularly predisposed to developing epulides.

 Papillomatosis

-Papillomatosis, which is caused by a virus, occurs mainly in young animals and is characterized by wart-like, sometimes stalked growths that occur individually or throughout the entire oral cavity.
-Larger papillomas can interfere with the dog's eating, but otherwise they are asymptomatic.
+Papillomatosis, which is caused by a virus, occurs mainly in young animals and is characterized by wart-like, sometimes stalked growths that occur individually or throughout the oral cavity.
+Larger papillomas can interfere with your pet's eating, but otherwise they are asymptomatic.
 In most cases, papillomas disappear on their own over time and do not require treatment.

 Tumors of the dental tissue

-Various types of tumors can develop from the dental tissue, either originating from the enamel-forming cells or developing from the hard tooth substances.
+Various types of tumors can develop from the dental tissue, either originating from the enamel-forming cells or developing from the hard tooth substance.

 Malignant tumors of the oral cavity